-Internship Application Process Application Deadline: November 15th, 2015
+Internship Application Process Application Deadline: November 1st, 2016

-The Heart of America Psychology Training Consortium requires that the AAPI Online application service must be used by all applicants in order to be considered for our internship training program.
+The National Psychology Training Consortium requires that the AAPI Online application service must be used by all applicants in order to be considered for our internship training program.
 Prospective psychology interns apply to individual sites within the consortium, not to the consortium as a whole; however, individuals may apply to as many training sites within the consortium as they wish.
 Everyone is to specifically indicate which sites she/he is applying to in the AAPI cover letter.

-The following information is required in all HAPTC-Great Lakes applications:
+The following information is required in all NPTC-Great Lakes applications: